GBarbascumpa/GBarbascumpa/README.md

-## Greetings, I am Galina.
+## Greetings,
-Passionate Cybersecurity Professional
-Multilingual Business Intelligence Consultant
-Lawyer by Training

--🔭 I’m currently working on MS in Cybersecurity Risk & Strategy -🌱 I’m currently learning Python, and Framework
+My name is Galina, and I'm a New York School University trained Cybersecurity Risk & Management Professional interested in all things Python,and Framework.

 -👯 I’m looking to collaborate on Cybersecurity Related Projects

 <!--